lammps/lammps/doc/src/Modify_contribute.rst

   cite itself.
 Citation labels must be unique across all .rst files.
-  The "Restrictions" section of the doc page should indicate if your command is only available if LAMMPS is built with the appropriate USER-MISC or USER-FOO package.
+  The "Restrictions" section of the doc page should indicate if your command is only available if LAMMPS is built with the appropriate USER-MISC or FOO package.
 See other user package doc files for examples of how to do this.
 Please run at least "make html" and "make spelling" and carefully inspect and proofread the resulting HTML format doc page before submitting your code.
 Upon submission of a